 CutOut used to have five different preview modes in clipping mode.
 In this version, the "Show original image" mode will be a mixture of the 4 previous modes and the original.
 This means that if you move the mouse over the image, the original will be displayed.
-If you do not move the mouse, a fadeout effect automatically switches to the transparency view.
+If you do not move the mouse, a fade-out effect automatically switches to the transparency view.
 This saves you having to switch between the two views several times.

-Improved noise reduction
+Improved noise reduction and focus sharpening

 The noise reduction algorithm has been improved and is now a bit slower, but provides much better results than before.
+The Post-Matting menu has also added another option for sharpening your photos.
+"Focus sharpen" works better than normal sharpening, but the differences are not always immediately apparent when changing the pixel layer.